-Policy Against Bias
+Policy Against Bias and Access to Court Services

-It is the policy of the court to provide an environment free of all types of bias, prejudice, any kind of discrimination, or unfair practice.
-All judges, commissioners, referees, court officers, and court attachés must perform their duties in a manner calculated to prevent any such conduct, either by court personnel or by those appearing in court in any capacity.
-This rule does not preclude legitimate comment or advocacy when race, gender, religion, national origin, disability, age, sexual orientation, social economy, or other similar factors are issues in court proceedings.
+It is the policy of the court to provide an environment free of all types of bias, prejudice, any kind of discrimination, or unfair practice, including that based on citizenship status, race, color, national origin, ancestry, sex (including pregnancy, childbirth, and related medical conditions), age, religion, disability: physical or mental, genetic information, marital status, sexual orientation, gender identity and gender expression, AIDS/HIV, medical condition, political activities or affiliations, military or veteran status, or status as a victim of domestic violence, assault, or stalking.
+All judges, commissioners, referees, court officers, and court employees must perform their duties in a manner calculated to prevent any such conduct, either by court personnel or by those appearing in court in any capacity.
+This rule does not preclude legitimate comment or advocacy when such factors are raised as issues in court proceedings.